RobMeades/DMUClass116/README.md

 On the taller sections, particularly section body_motor_open_second_*_section_2.blend, you should get your slicer program to add a brim in order to ensure that the piece stays firmly anchored to the heat plate for the entirety of the printing process.

 I printed the body sections in white ASA at 0.15 mm resolution; they are quite large so printing in a higher resolution would take prohibitively long and, in any case, they are relatively sparse in detail.
 Printing body sections 1 to 5 for a single DMU unit took around 50 hours on my Prusa 3D printer.

+## corridor_joiner.blend
+The corridor joiner, still a work in progress.
+My current plan is to print the mould (0.15 mm resolution, zero in-fill, worth adding a brim as there is otherwise very little contact area with the heat plate) in PLA along with nine (or ten and throw one curly print away) copies of the ribs (0.1 mm resolution) in black ASA.
+The plan is to paint black latex inside the mould and, between coats of latex, insert the ribs then, once everything is dry, the mould will be flexed away to reveal the completed latex-ribbed corridor joiner.
+Tada!
+Maybe.

 ## seats.blend
 Passenger seats; print in white ASA, as they come, at 0.1 mm resolution, no supports required, though depending on how much you trust the adhesion of ASA on your heatbed you might wish to get your slicer to add a brim.
 No finishing is required aside from a quick rough filing of the horizontal part of the seat surface since the ribs of the 3D print otherwise match those of the cloth.